hpc/pavilion2/docs/tutorials/advanced_pavilion.rst

 When you look at the output (``pav log run <test_id>``), you'll see that it now prints the names from our host file instead of the three names that were originally in our test's variables.

-BUT WAIT!
-What about the last name?
+*BUT WAIT!* What about the last name (Isabella)?
 It's missing.
 We'll show how to write our tests to dynamically handle any number of items like this in a bit.

 Keeping Host Variables Simple
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To keep this host configurations simple, you should try to design these variables such that their
+To keep this host configurations simple, you should try to design these variables such that they
-usable across multiple tests.
+are usable across multiple tests.
 For instance, you might have a list of filesystems that need to
 be tested, or a list of compilers that test software should be built against.

 Additionally, you should calculate values wherever possible.
 For instance, if a problem size